 However, if you have more targeted marketing needs, like boosting your social presence or building your reputation as a thought leader with news commentary, the following categories help you design your own ideal content curation strategy.

 Enterprise Curation Tools

 - Curata – One of the most popular curation engines in the business world, Curata guides your search for content with auto-learning algorithms.
 If you have existing news feeds, import them and Curata goes to work refining your search.

 - Kapost – This was designed to work with Curata, but it can stand alone as a simple publishing tool.
-Its intuitive calendar system, channel organization and analytics make it a favourite for marketers.
+Its intuitive calendar system, channel organization, and analytics make it a favorite for marketers.

 - Aggregate – Build your own online communities around the best content related to any given business segment.
 Based on audience social signals, the site auto-curates what they like and share.
 The new collaborative site can be viewed online or emailed out as a personalized newsletter.

 - PublishThis – Monitor the key concepts and trends in your industry, along with what the competition is up to while you create a site from a combination of curated, aggregated, and self-generated content.

 - Eqentia – Although there are free and low-priced options, the true benefits of this curation service begins at the enterprise level.
 Power users will see a personalized news page with drag and drop content boxes and interest categories are broken down by multiple streams and portals.

 - OneSpot – The next generation of advertising features high-quality graphics in a content promotion spot that have become the rage on the web.
 The content targeting engine places your spot directly onto the sites where your users are most likely to visit.